why is pongal celebrated

 • One of the most widespread narratives connects Pongal to Surya, the Sun God.

-• According to this legend, Lord Indra, the god of rain, became arrogant after a period of abundant rainfall.
+• According to this legend, Lord Indra, the god of rain, became arrogant after abundant rainfall.

-• To humble him, Surya withdrew his light, plunging the world into darkness.
+• Surya withdrew his light to humble him, plunging the world into darkness.

 • Crops withered, and humanity faced starvation.